 Then the permanent way inspector’s Trolley bicycle!
 It was used to inspect the rail’s condition, quite some innovation for this era.

 The tour would not be complete without viewing the Queens seats.
-Clearly taking the train was quite a royalty affair.
+Taking the train was quite a royalty affair.

 The Movie Out of Africa is represented here!